maxrossello/redmine_app_timesheets/README.md

 ### General configuration

 Create a backing project and, optionally, a new kind of tracker.
 You can name both of them "Timesheets", but any existing tracker will anyway do the job.
 Go to the plugin settings and reference them.
+Unflag the entry 'Shared versions visible to non members' if you want to preserve orders completely hidden to people not allowed to know their existence.

 Define a group of users enabled to use the administrative view, and a group of users enabled to use the Timesheet application (e.g. All Users).
 Go to the redmine_app__space plugin settings and enable both applications to the proper user groups.

-Visit /settings and unflag the last entry 'Shared versions visible to non members' under the 'Projects' tab if you want to preserve orders completely hidden to people not allowed to know their existence.

 Enable the Time Tracking module into the backing project and, optionally, the Issue Tracking module.
-The Issue Tracking module is necessary only if you want to make reports with standard Redmine views out of local orders/fixed versions.
+The Issue Tracking module is necessary only if you want to make reports with standard Redmine views out of local orders/target versions.
 The benefit of having it disabled is that you can provide the timesheet feature without the need to make the backing project visible (except if you assign view or edit permissions over other people's timelogs, see below).

 ### Allowing users to edit or view other user's timesheets

-Users (except for admins) can always look at a subset of other people's timesheet, which includes orders they have visibility for too.
+Users (except for admins) can only look at a subset of other people's timesheet, which includes orders they have visibility for too.
 The principle that order existence should not be disclosed to unauthorized people is preserved.

-For shared fixed versions, visibility settings are therefore those defined in the sourcing project, while for "native" orders it is defined into the order assignment to users (see User and Group Visibility below).
+For shared target versions, visibility settings are therefore those defined in the sourcing project, while for "native" orders it is defined into the order assignment to users in the administrative view (see User and Group Visibility below).

 Edit or view permission over other people's visible orders is then defined into the backing project.
 Assign a role which includes the 'view spent time' permission for viewing or the 'edit time logs' permission for editing.